Law of Indonesia: Limited liability companies

 The limited liability companies or PT are the most common legal entities registered to run business in Indonesia.
 It is the only form of business where foreign direct investments (FDI) are allowed.
-The form of limited liability companies in Indonesia are very similar to NV practiced in the Netherlands.
-PT in Indonesia are required to form several organs in order to run a business:
+The form of limited liability companies in Indonesia are very similar to Naamloze Vennootschap or NV practiced in the Netherlands.
+PTs in Indonesia are required to form the following organs in order to run a business: